ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 As a brief introduction to the problem, it could be summarised as a cause-effect system that can be seen as follow:
 1. ⁠Because of Renewable Energy Integration into the portfolio, Uncertainty increases.
 2. ⁠The existence of an auction system which includes a Day Ahead, Intra-day and reserve market makes it a more difficult system to analyse.
-3. ⁠Nowadays, the way to face this market is based on deterministic softwares, gut feeling of the trading specialists, among others.
+3. ⁠Nowadays, the way to face this market is based on $$ deterministic $$ softwares, gut feeling of the trading specialists, among others.

 {% details Click here to know more %}
 Deterministic v/s Stochastic.
 Deterministic events always gives the same ouput given an identical input.⁠ Stochastic events Involves randomness, it's possible to produce different outputs given a "identical" inputs.
 As an example, imagine yourself want to go and ask a calculator to your university library.
+**The Problem**

+Suppose you and your classmates want to study in the *Student Center study room*, and you also need to borrow calculators.

+Some natural questions that may arise are:

+1. **What is the probability that a calculator is available?**
+2. **Is there a free table?**
+3. **Is there a small study room available?**
+4. **From the Student Center's perspective, is it worth having more calculators?
+Or is it an unnecessary expense?**

+---

+**What do we need to know to answer these questions?**

+---

+**Motivation**
+Problem: Study Room at the Student Center (CAI)

+---

+**Deterministic variables of the problem**
+*These are known and fixed values:*

+- Number of chairs and tables
+- Number of chairs per table
+- Number of study boxes
+- Number of calculators

+---

+**Stochastic (random) variables of the problem**
+*These are uncertain and vary randomly:*

+- Arrival of students to the study room
+- Arrival of students requesting calculators
+- Time students spend in the room

 {% enddetails %}

 4. For This reason, the paper intends to use a MILP software to model a trader with a portfolio that includes renewable generation units (volatille) and controllable units.

 5. The idea is to model the german market.
-Including the reserve market, spot market & Day Ahead market.
+Including the $$ reserve market $$ , $$ spot market $$ & $$ Day Ahead market. $$

 {% details Click here to know more %}
 The difference between the Reserve, Spot and Day Ahead markets is.......